 If you are interested in helping the U.S. Federal Office, we encourage you to explore various ways of getting involved.
 Similarly, if you have any questions or suggestions for our work, please do not hesitate to be in touch via telephone at (202) 296-2190 or by sending an email to firstname.lastname@example.org.

-The U.S. Federal Office is part of the Government Relations Division of the Committee on Publication, which oversees and supports government relations efforts of Committees on Publication worldwide.
+The U.S. Federal Office is part of the Christian Science Committee on Publication, which oversees and supports media and government relations efforts of Committees on Publication worldwide.
 For more information about activities in your particular area, contact the Committee on Publication for your state, region, or country!